 A customer had a business objective of replacing their Repete brand of batching and pelleting control system.
 They wanted to upgrade and automate batching and mixer control, as well as pelleting, with a state-of-the-art and modern control and automation system.
 Their objective was to improve efficiency and operation effectiveness.
-Sterling Systems & Controls listened to the end customer and then discussed and proposed a solution custom engineered to their specific requirements.
+Sterling Systems & Controls listened to the end customer and then discussed and proposed a solution custom-engineered to their specific requirements.

-For replacing Repete brand batching and pelleting control, Sterling Systems proposed and engineered an automated feed mill control system using a server computer running virtual machines and a PLC based on their process flow explanation and flow diagram.
+For replacing Repete brand batching and pelleting control, Sterling Systems proposed and engineered an automated feed mill control system using a server computer running virtual machines and a PLC based on the customer process flow explanation and flow diagram.
 Areas to be automated included Batching/Mixing (major ingredients and liquids) with routing to pelleting and bagging, pelleting control system with routing to bulk loadout and bagging, and future expansion capability for grain/commodity/ingredient transfer system to bins, hammer mill grinding and automatic loadout.
-These goals were as set and discussed between customer and Sterling Systems in replacing Repete brand batching and pelleting control automated system.
+These goals were as set and discussed between the customer and Sterling Systems in replacing the Repete brand batching and pelleting control automated system.

-The final design custom engineered by Sterling Systems included the following areas:
+The final design custom-engineered by Sterling Systems included the following areas:

 - Batching System